ELF32bit/godot-mapper/README.md

 * game/textures for textures with possible PBR or animation names.
 * game/sounds for loading sounds with any of the supported extensions.
 * game/maps for maps, also maps might embed each other in entity properties.
-* game/mapdata for storing map lightmaps and navigation data.
+* game/mapdata for automatically generated lightmaps and navigation data.
-* game/wads for additional texture WADs.
+* game/wads for texture WADs defined in map files.
 * game/mdls for animated models.

 ### 2. Construct map entities with build scripts.